Digital Readouts Information

 Digital readouts are specialized displays for position and dimension readings from inspection gages and linear scales, or rotary encoders on machine tools.

-Display features commonly found on digital readouts include alphanumeric displays, graphic display and numeric displays.
-The display technology can be CRT, cathode ray tube, LCD, liquid crystal display and LED, light emitting diode.
-The display units can be English, metric or both.
-General features common to digital readouts include absolute and incremental modes, adjustable displays, alarms, integral keypads, memory and data storage, programmability, set point options and zero reset.
+Display features commonly found on digital readouts include alphanumeric displays, graphic displays, and numeric displays.
+The display technology can be CRT (cathode ray tube), LCD (liquid crystal display), and LED (light emitting diode).
+The display units can be English, metric, or both.
+General features common to digital readouts include absolute and incremental modes, adjustable displays, alarms, integral keypads, memory and data storage, programmability, set point options, and zero reset.